aparsons/Veracode/README.md

+#### Notice: Veracode is deprecating username and password authentication for Veracode APIs.
+If this script is not updated to work with Veracode API ID and Key it will stop working once basic auth support is fully removed.
+PRs welcome.

 #### Warning: *This script won't work out of the box.
 It will require settings or some customization.*

 ### [shell/veracode.sh](shell/veracode.sh) directory [version]